-Annual reviews from January 1st December 31st apply to CGI applications and renewal of probation applications, except in the case of an initial probationary appointment (Article 16.2.2).
-The period for other reviews shall cover the time since the last formal review, except in the case of an application for promotion or consideration of a permanent appointment, both of which shall involve a review of the applicant's career.
-See Articles 19.10.3 (Review for Permanency) and 19.10.6 (Formal Review for Promotion).
+Annual reviews from July 1st to June 30th apply to CGI applications and renewal of tenure-track applications, except in the case of an initial tenure-track appointment (Article 16.2.2).
+The period for other reviews shall cover the time since the last formal review, except in the case of an application for promotion or consideration of a tenured appointment, both of which shall involve a review of the applicant's career.
+See Articles 19.10.3 (Review for Tenure) and 19.10.6 (Formal Review for Promotion).

-19.2.3.3 Ethics and Responsibilities
+19.2.3.3Ethics and Responsibilities